 - 1 tablespoon crushed garlic

-- Stir chili powder, salt, garam masala powder, vinegar, crushed ginger and garlic in yogurt and mix well.
+- Add whisked yogurt, chili powder, salt, garam masala powder, lemon juice, crushed ginger and garlic to a medium size bowl and mix well.

-- Make diagonal slits in the drumsticks and coat in yogurt marinade.
-Cover and refrigerate for six hours or overnight.
+- Make diagonal slits in the chicken and coat in yogurt marinade.
+Cover and refrigerate for 3 hours or overnight.

-- Remove cover and let the chicken bake for another 15 minutes.
+- Remove foil and let the chicken bake for another 15 minutes.

 - Increase heat to 500°F and bring oven to broil.
-Broil chicken for 8 - 10 minutes.
+Broil chicken for 5 - 10 minutes.
+The exact time will depend on the type of chicken you are using.